-It is reportedly1 used in crystallography, chromatography, photoluminescence and photoelectron spectroscopy, infrared and Raman spectroscopy, to name but a few.
+It is reportedly used in crystallography, chromatography, photoluminescence and photoelectron spectroscopy, infrared and Raman spectroscopy, to name but a few.
+Although the author has a general understanding only of experimental methods other than powder diffraction, he would like to make it useful to as many people as possible.

 Fityk offers various nonlinear fitting methods, simple background subtraction and other manipulations to the dataset, easy placement of peaks and changing of peak parameters, support for analysis of series of datasets, automation of common tasks with scripts, and much more.
+The main advantage of the program is flexibility - parameters of peaks can be arbitrarily bound to each other, e.g. the width of a peak can be an independent variable, the same as the width of another peak, or can be given by complex (and general for all peaks) formula.